Predicting the diversity of early epidemic spread on networks

-Specifically, the method of probability generating functions (PGFs) can be used to apply a branching process analysis on percolation networks \cite{newman2001random, newman2002spread, Miller2018bp}.
-However, this formalism is traditionally used for estimating quantities that pertain to the predicted end of an epidemic --- such as the probability of infecting a macroscopic fraction of the population and distribution of final outbreak sizes --- but not how this risk changes dynamically over time.
-Kenah and Robins show how a modified percolation models, epidemic percolation networks, has a final state isomorphic to a network-based SIR models \cite{kenah2007second}.
+The PGF formalism is traditionally used for estimating quantities that pertain to the predicted end of an epidemic --- such as the probability of infecting a macroscopic fraction of the population and distribution of final outbreak sizes --- but not how risk and outbreak sizes change dynamically over time.
+Kenah and Robins show how modified percolation models (epidemic percolation networks) have a final state isomorphic to a network-based SIR models \cite{kenah2007second}.
 Most bond percolation frameworks differ from SIR dynamics as SIR transmission events are correlated through the distribution of the infectious period of each infected individual whereas percolation models assume independent contacts and transmission events.
 More importantly, percolation models integrate over time to map transmission dynamics (which occur in continuous time) to discrete bond percolation (which occur in discrete time with a fixed probability of transmission).

 In 2009, No\"el \textit{et al.}~\cite{noel2009time} offered a novel method for tracking the stochasticity of outbreak sizes by epidemic generations, allowing us to incorporate discrete time into the percolation-framework model.
 In this paper, we show how the generation-based PGF formalism also succeeds in tracking emerging epidemic size in \textit{continuous} time, by validating the PGF approach with event-driven simulations on networks.
 This result allows us to use PGFs and early disease data to quantify epidemic risk and survival probability.